-Building on the theme of incorporating local and traditional objectives and values, management should be flexible in order to align with the opportunistic nature of human subsistence resource needs and use.
-Given a dynamic and warming Arctic, management should be designed to be responsive to changes in the natural non-human system.
+Building on the theme of incorporating Indigenous and local communities’ objectives and values, management should be flexible in order to align with the opportunistic nature of maintaining food security.
+Given a dynamic and warming Arctic, management should be designed to respond to changes in the natural non-human system.
 Responding to advice based on updated information on the changes that are taking place in the ecosystem as documented in IEAs, will allow adaptive adjustment of management decisions and actions, in line with the agreed ecological objectives.
 For example, time-limited area closures in fisheries management can be implemented in response to changes in the abundance and distribution of fish stocks with climate change.
-This is just one example, and other actions can be taken to allow flexibility in shifting access from one resource to another based on ecosystem changes.
-Educating the regulators on the importance of EA may assist with optimal ways to achieve adaptive management goals (i.e. briefing fishery management councils on need for time-limited area closures as it meets larger objectives).
+This is just one example, and other actions can be taken to allow flexibility in shifting access from one resource to another based on ecosystem changes or societal needs.
+Educating the managers on the importance of EA may assist with identifying optimal ways to achieve adaptive management goals (i.e. briefing fishery management councils on the need for time-limited area closures as they help meet larger objectives shared by both managers and fishers).

 To achieve successful management within the context of EA, it is important to understand what the available management tools are and what the management entities can do.
-In addition, given the need for scale-integration and transboundary management, coordination and communication among regulatory groups should be encouraged.
+In addition, given the need for scale integration and transboundary management, coordination and communication among management organizations should be encouraged.
 The different groups should work together to identify over-arching goals.

 Communication is an important part of successful management.
 Managers should provide the public with information, and they should also gather public feedback.
 The ultimate goal is to encourage a transparent, dynamic, and iterative management process.